pekkaan/pythonOCR/README.md

 **Returns:**

-A list of found instances of the word as a list of tuples, each element consisting of: (found text, page number).
+A list of found instances of the word as a list of dictionaries.
+Each dictionary consisting of: {"text": found text, "page": page number}.

 **Examples:**